krr-up/flatland/README.md

 ## Repository structure

-- 📁 `asp` which contains ASP encodings that can be used to handle path generation in Flatland
+- 📁 `asp` where users can place ASP encodings that can be used to handle path generation in Flatland
 - 📁 `doc` which contains thorough documentation about the framework
 - 📁 `envs` which contains pre-fabricated Flatland environments for development and testing
 - 📁 `modules` which contains scripts that assist in bridging the gap between Python and clingo